 Budget Runner Up – Royal & Langnickel GOU24

 Price on Amazon: around $15 for 24 colors

 The Royal & Langnickel GOU24 comes in 24 colors and is popular for its price.
 If you are on a budget and looking for cheap gouache to just try – this set can work.

 The paint has a medium density, meaning it’s not too drippy and not too thick and because of this, painting with Royal & Langnickel is convenient.

 Even though this paint is budget-friendly, it remains of very high quality.
-Yet, if you are looking to get better in painting, I recommend spending extra 10-15 dollars and getting better set like Miya, but to just start with painting and do a few easy works, Royal set will do!
+Yet, if you are looking to get better at painting, I recommend spending extra 10-15 dollars and getting a better set like Miya, but to just start with painting and do a few easy works, the Royal set will do!